danniel1205/tech-notes/system-design/3-storage-and-retrieval/log-structured-storage.md

 #### Solution 2 On write

-- Have a `in-memory` red-black or AVL tree data structure to hold the new data (the tree is sorted by keys)
+- Have a `in-memory` red-black or AVL tree data structure to hold the new data (the tree is sorted by keys).
+This `in-memory` tree is also called `memtable`.
-- When hit the threshold of current tree, we write the tree onto disk as the **sorted segement file** (SSTable).
+- When hit the threshold of current tree, we write the tree onto disk as the **sorted segment file** (SSTable).
   Compacting and merging could happen in background
 - Once data is written onto disk, update the `in-memory` hash table.
 Key and Value point to the first record in the sorted segment file